-The Baker Institute Center for the Middle East provides policymakers, scholars and the general public with comprehensive analyses of issues, events and trends across this critical region with important implications for U.S. policy and global stability.
-The center encompasses research programs addressing key policy areas including Syria, Israeli-Palestinian peace negotiations, the political economy of the Gulf, the role of women in the countries of the region, and the implications of the “Arab Awakening.”
+The Edward P. Djerejian Center for the Middle East provides policymakers, scholars and the general public with comprehensive analyses of regional issues, events and trends that impact U.S. policy and global stability.
+Named in honor of Ambassador Edward P. Djerejian, the founding director of the Baker Institute, the center focuses on key policy areas including, Israeli-Palestinian conflict resolution, the political economy of the Gulf, refugees, human rights and women’s right issues in the MENA, U.S.-Iranian relations and Islamist movements.

-For more information about the center, please contact Ben Stevenson, policy assistant to the founding director, at firstname.lastname@example.org or 713-348-2374.
-For media inquiries, please contact David Ruth, director of national media relations at Rice, at email@example.com or 713-348-6327.
+For media inquiries, please contact Jeff Falk, director of national media relations at Rice, at firstname.lastname@example.org.

 Mark P. Jones